 In Real Life

-When we can see what we’re learning connected in reality, it really reinforces the lesson, and this is the idea behind forging that connection for students.
+When we see what we’re learning connected in reality, it really reinforces the lesson, which is the idea behind forging that connection for students.
 It can be done by bringing in materials across disciplines, helping students notice the overlap, or it can simply be a way to keep your students interested in your subject.
 Nonfiction stories — for example, using a story in English class about how Abe Lincoln once jumped out of a window to halt the passing of a bill, or the inventiveness of Nikola Tesla in a history lesson, can be both amusing and an anecdotal way to present content.

-Activities using material from the larger world are also engaging, such as a lesson on budgeting and price comparison strategies by having students set a budget and try to get the most for their money by comparing prices of competing grocery stores.
+Activities using material from the larger world are also engaging, such as a lesson on budgeting and price comparison strategies by having students set a budget and try to get the most for their money by comparing the prices at competing grocery stores.
 Or have students practice playing the stock market, where they choose a stock with a set figure of money and track its movement for the year.
 What historical sites can students visit if they were to buy a ticket on Amtrak?
 Bringing the real world into the classroom gets students exploring something that they could potentially experience later on.

 One example of this is the student exhibition.
-If your class prepares for a presentation in an exhibit hall, they experience giving presentations, working under a deadline and collaborating with a group.
+If your class prepares for a presentation in an exhibit hall, they experience giving presentations, working under a deadline, and collaborating with a group.
 Are all very impactful learning moments and build skills that will benefit them later in life.